-Clare Proctor has had poetry in publications including Shooter, The North, The A3 Review and Finished Creatures and in Anthologies by Yaffle Press, The Frogmore Press and in the Handstand Press anthology of New Cumbrian Writing - This Place I Know.
-She came second place in the Canterbury Festival competition in 2018 and in the Ware competition 2021.
-She lives in Cumbria where she teaches English and is a member of Brewery Poets.
+Clare Proctor's poetry has appeared in Shooter, The North, The A3 Review and Finished Creatures, as well as in anthologies from Yaffle Press and The Frogmore Press.
+Clare's writing also featured in Handstand Press' This Place I Know: An Anthology of New Cumbrian Writing.
+She placed second in both the 2018 Canterbury Festival Poet of the Year and 2021 Ware competitions.
+Clare lives in Cumbria where she teaches English, and is a member of Brewery Poets.

 After Julian Cooper’s Bella Vista Hotel